BlueBrain/CoreNeuron/README.md

 ##### Building standalone CoreNEURON

-If you want to build standalone CoreNEURON version, first download repository as:
+If you want to build the standalone CoreNEURON version, first download the repository as:

 ```
 git clone https://github.com/BlueBrain/CoreNeuron.git

 ```

-Once appropriate modules for compiler, MPI, CMake are loaded, you can build CoreNEURON with:
+Once the appropriate modules for compiler, MPI, CMake are loaded, you can build CoreNEURON with:

 ```bash
 mkdir CoreNeuron/build && cd CoreNeuron/build